 ⚖️

-Quick verdict: PMP wins globally and in tech.
+My verdict: PMP wins globally and in tech.
 PRINCE2 wins in UK public sector and government contracts.
-For UK-based mid-senior PMs, holding both delivers the highest career value — and adding the second takes less effort than earning the first.
+For UK-based mid-senior PMs, holding both delivers the highest career value.
+Adding the second credential takes far less effort than earning the first.

 01 — Head-to-Head

-Every dimension that matters when choosing between these two certifications — from eligibility requirements through to global recognition.
-Winner is called for each dimension where one clearly leads.
+I will cover every dimension that matters when choosing between these two certifications.
+Eligibility requirements, exam format, cost, recognition and more.
+I call a winner for each dimension where one clearly leads.

 Dimension🎓 PMP🏛️ PRINCE2 Practitioner